smk/invite/README.txt

 5. This will send an invitation e-mail which you can now track from the 'Your invitations' page.

-Invitations show up in one of the states accepted, pending, expired, or deleted.
+Invitations show up in one of the states accepted, pending, expired, and the special case deleted.

 * Accepted: Shows that the person you have invited has accepted the invitation to join the site.
 Click on the e-mail address to watch the user's profile